GNOME - always on top

 3) Set Devil's Pie to startup on user login in session manager

-The described procedure about making some windows to be always on top is not crucial, but I hope it will be helpful.
+The described procedure about making windows “always on top” is not crucial, but I hope it is helpful.